top of page

 When can my child move to the next studio?

-We understand parents want children to succeed and not be held behind.
+Learning is not a race, and it's certainly not a race based on age.
 Every learner at Acton is on their own path.

-We consider Acton Academy curriculum to be an accelerated path for most children, so we discourage pushing learners to move even faster than planned (especially if the learner is not interested in doing extra work outside of school).
+We consider Acton Academy curriculum to be an accelerated path, so we discourage pushing learners to move faster (especially if the learner is not interested in doing extra work outside of school).

 Next Step